 Maslow became the chair of the psychology department in Brandeis from 1951 to 1969.
 Abraham Maslow died on the eight June 1970 because of a heart attack in his retirement life in California.

 Abraham Maslow theory

-Abraham Maslow was a humanistic psychologist who did not believe in mechanical forces that push and pull the human which is one of the stimuli of behaviour and psychoanalyze.
+Abraham Maslow was a humanistic psychologist who did not believe in mechanical forces that push and pull the human which is one of the stimuli of behavior and psychoanalyze.
 The humanistic physiologists believe in the human potential that humans can struggle to reach success.
 Humans are looking for creativity to reach the highest wisdom and also logical thought.
-People who can reach the highest wisdom and also the logic think are categorized into fully functioning persons, healthy personality, or self-actualization as Maslow mentioned in his hierarchy of needs theory.
+People who can reach the highest wisdom and also the logical think are categorized into fully functioning persons, healthy personalities, or self-actualization as Maslow mentioned in his hierarchy of needs theory.